victor-souza-dev/VTM-CLI/readme.md

 ### How to use?

-To use the VTN is simple, just download the package globally with the command `npm install -g vtm`.
+To use the VTM is simple, just download the package globally with the command `npm install -g vtm`.
 After that, just open the terminal in any folder and use the cli with the `vtm` command.

 #### Commands